partigabor/aromatica-old/content/items/clove.md

 +++
 title = "Clove"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum" weight = 10
+description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum.
+See also nutmeg; mace." weight = 10
 # draft = "true"
 # hidden = "true"